BNY Mellon profit falls 7% on lower fees

-(Reuters) - Bank of New York Mellon Corp (BK.N) reported a 7% fall in quarterly profit on Wednesday, as the world’s largest custodian bank earned lower fees and took a hit from a drop in interest rates.
+Oct 16 (Reuters) - Bank of New York Mellon Corp reported a 7% fall in quarterly profit on Wednesday, as the world’s largest custodian bank earned lower fees and took a hit from a drop in interest rates.

 Net income applicable to common shareholders fell to $1 billion in the third quarter ended Sept.30, from $1.08 billion a year earlier.